 “One of the parishioners at Urakami Cathedral at the end of my interview suggested that it would be wonderful if American Catholics gave a bell for the left tower of the Urakami Cathedral,” Nolan said.
 “Now the right tower has a bell in it, in fact it was a bell from the original cathedral… and that bell was then put into the right tower when the cathedral was reconstructed after the war.
 And the left tower has remained empty all these years, and the bell from that tower was destroyed.
 And so what he was suggesting, is that wouldn’t it be wonderful if some American Catholics gave us that bell.
 And he said he would like to hear it ringing in his lifetime.”

-Nolan said he thought that was a fantastic idea, and he has been working on that project since then.
-As of August, the Nagasaki Bell Project had raised $37,000 of the estimated $54,200 it will cost to cast the large bronze bell at a foundry in St. Louis.
-In addition, the project hopes to fund the costs of the transportation and installation of the bell.
 The effort is being undertaken by the St. Kateri Institute, founded by faculty, alumni, students and friends of Williams College that promotes the Catholic intellectual tradition and is named for St. Kateri Tekakwitha, the “lily of the Mohawks” whom the institute notes “found nourishment and life in the beauty, truth and goodness of the Catholic faith.”

 The original bell had been donated by French Catholics and featured St. Martin of Tours.
 The new bell’s design will include some of the Latin that was inscribed on the original bell, and since it will be a gift from American Catholics, it will include an image of St. Kateri, the first Native American to be recognized as a saint by the Catholic Church.

-Describing the Latin inscription from the original bell that will be repeated on the new bell, Nolan said, ‘This is a rough English translation of the Latin, ‘I sing to God with a constant ringing in the place where so many Japanese martyrs with honor have praised and have by their example called their brethren and their descendants to the fellowship of the true faith and of heaven.’”
+Describing the Latin inscription from the original bell that will be repeated on the new bell, Nolan said, "This is a rough English translation of the Latin, ‘I sing to God with a constant ringing in the place where so many Japanese martyrs with honor have praised and have by their example called their brethren and their descendants to the fellowship of the true faith and of heaven.’”
 He added, “That’s going to stay on the bell.
 And I love that.
 I love that.
 Isn’t that beautiful?
 The ringing of the bell itself, as described in the Latin, is a calling to mind of the years of faithful suffering and the martyrdom of the many Catholics who stayed true to the faith, and a calling to mind (of) their example.
 I think that’s fantastic, that’s beautiful.”

 That witness of faith has inspired Nolan to write his latest book, and to undertake the Nagasaki Bell Project.

 The Jesuit missionary St. Francis Xavier landed in Japan on Aug.
 15, 1549 and first brought Catholicism to that country.
 In his book “A Song for Nagasaki,” Father Paul Glynn, a Marist priest, wrote how within a few decades, “great numbers of samurai and tens of thousands of lowly peasants and townspeople asked for baptism.”
-Japan’s dictator then banned Christianity, ordered all Japanese Christians to renounce their religion, and ordered foreign missionaries to leave.
+Japan’s ruler then banned Christianity, ordered all Japanese Christians to renounce their religion, and ordered foreign missionaries to leave.

 In 1597, 26 Japanese Christians were arrested and forced to march barefoot for 30 days to Nagasaki, where they were hung on crosses on the Nishizaka Hill overlooking the city.
 Brother Paul Miki, a Jesuit, was among those Christians, and he told the crowd that he was Japanese and was only being killed because he taught the doctrine of Christ.
 “Ask Christ to help you to become happy.
 I obey Christ,” he said.
 Before soldiers pierced his chest and the chests of the other prisoners with lances, Brother Miki said, “I hope my blood will fall on my fellow men as fruitful rain.”
 St. Paul Miki and the other 25 martyrs of Japan were canonized in 1862.